 Before you start getting rid of the odors, remember that safety is the most important thing.
-You can be dealing with some forms of biological contamination; therefore it is extremely important to be safe.
-You will need gloves, eye protection, something that will cover your skin in case of a spill or splash, and also an N-95 disposable respirator which you can purchase from any Home Depot or similar stores.
-The disposable respirator will prevent anything from getting into the mucus membranes of your nose and mouth.
+That’s because you might be dealing with some forms of biological contamination.
+You’ll need gloves, eye protection, and something that will cover your skin in case of a spill or splash.
+Also, wear an N-95 disposable respirator which you can purchase from any Home Depot or similar stores.
+The respirator will prevent anything from getting into the mucus membranes of your nose and mouth.

-When you are dealing with an odor problem from decomposition, you should always consider calling a biohazard restoration company, such as PuroClean.
-If the situation involves a deceased person, then it is essential.
-After the proper authorities (coroner, medical examiner,etc.) have removed the body, then cleaning and decontaminating the remaining fluids come under federal or state, Occupational Safety and Health Administration, Blood and Other Potentially Infectious Material (BOPIM) regulations.
+- Dead body odors — If the issue involves a deceased person, professional assistance is strongly recommended.
+After the proper authorities have removed the body, cleaning and decontaminating the fluids come under Occupational Safety and Health Administration (OSHA), Blood and Other Potentially Infectious Material (BOPIM) regulations.
 These regulations specify the training, equipment, safety issues, and products that must be used to safely remove and decontaminate an area damaged by BOPIM.
+Professional restoration companies follow these regulations to safely decontaminate areas where decomposition took place.

+The odor should disappear after applying these tips on how to deodorize a house.
 If after your hard work the odor is still present, then try an air freshener.
-If the problem persists, call PuroClean.
-PuroClean biohazard cleanup and restoration professionals will have special products as well as special equipment, such as ozone or hydroxyl generators that can be very effective in completing the deodorizing process.
+But if the problem persists, call PuroClean.
+Biohazard cleanup professionals have specialized products and equipment, such as ozone or hydroxyl generators, that can be very effective in completing the deodorizing process.